Alcheemiist/Alcheemiist/README.md

 I am a software engineer and data scientist with a strong foundation in mobile, web development, and data science.
 Passionate about creating intelligent, scalable solutions, my expertise lies at the intersection of AI, DevOps, and automation, where I apply technologies to solve complex, real-world problems.

-### What I Do
+### What I Do?

-    - Data Science & Machine Learning: From LLMs and transformers to deep-learning models, I specialize in building, fine-tuning, and deploying advanced AI systems that push the limits of innovation.
+* **Data Science & Machine Learning:** From LLMs and transformers to deep-learning models, I specialize in building, fine-tuning, and deploying advanced AI systems that push the limits of innovation.

-    - Full-Stack Development: Skilled in both frontend (React, Next.js) and backend (Node.js, Nestjs, Django), I design responsive, user-centric applications with a focus on performance and scalability.
+* **Full-Stack Development:** Skilled in both frontend (React, Next.js) and backend (Node.js, Nestjs, Django), I design responsive, user-centric applications with a focus on performance and scalability.

-    - DevOps & Cloud Architecture: Proficient in Cloud services, automation and CI/CD pipelines, I streamline deployments and build robust cloud infrastructures that keep projects running seamlessly.
+* **DevOps & Cloud Architecture:** Proficient in Cloud services, automation and CI/CD pipelines, I streamline deployments and build robust cloud infrastructures that keep projects running seamlessly.

-    - Entrepreneurial Innovation: With hands-on leadership in founding startups, I bring strategic insight into product development, solution design, and team management, always focused on driving business growth and impact.
+* **Entrepreneurial Innovation:** With hands-on leadership in founding startups, I bring strategic insight into product development, solution design, and team management, always focused on driving business growth and impact.

 ### Why "Alchemist"?